salvadormoreno1/salvadormoreno1.github.io/index.md

 # Salvador Moreno's Portfolio

-I am a student at CSUF who will graduate in 2028
+This is my home page!
+My name is Salvador Moreno and I am a student at Cal State Fullerton and my major is computer science.

-## Portfolio's favrite lab
+## Computer Science Portfolio

 *Lab 3 part 2